AnatomicMaps/flatmap-maker/README.rst

     diagnostics:
-      --check-errors        check for errors without generating a map --save-beziers        Save Bezier curve segments as a feature property --save-drawml         save a slide's DrawML for debugging --save-geojson        Save GeoJSON files for each layer --tippecanoe          Show command used to run Tippecanoe
+      --check-errors        check for errors without generating a map --save-drawml         save a slide's DrawML for debugging --save-geojson        Save GeoJSON files for each layer --tippecanoe          Show command used to run Tippecanoe